MethodsDev/kinnex-documentation-external/_subpages/secondary_processing.rst

 2. Single Cell Downstream Processing
 =====================================
-The cleaned s-reads obtained from the prelimimary analysis can then be aligned to reference genome using  minimap2 `(publication link here) <https://academic.oup.com/bioinformatics/article/34/18/3094/4994778>`_.
+The cleaned s-reads obtained from the preliminary analysis can then be aligned to reference genome using  minimap2 `(publication link here) <https://academic.oup.com/bioinformatics/article/34/18/3094/4994778>`_.
-As good practice the aligned reads should be QCed before proceeding furtgher.
+As good practice the aligned reads should be QCed before proceeding further.
 The recommended tool to perform QC on long reads is Long LongRNAseqQC detailed in the Kinnex Full Length workflow.

    - `minimap2 <https://lh3.github.io/minimap2/minimap2.html>`_ for aligning reads
-   - LongRNAseqQC
+   - LongRNAqcPlus
    - ITV Integrative Transcriptomics View for inspecting read support (link notebook here)

 `isoseq master code: https://github.com/PacificBiosciences/IsoSeq/tree/master`